getporter/porter/docs/content/cli/explain.md

-  porter explain --reference localhost:5000/getporter/porter-hello:v0.1.0 --insecure-registry --force porter explain --file another/porter.yaml porter explain --cnab-file some/bundle.json
+  porter explain --reference localhost:5000/getporter/porter-hello:v0.1.0 --insecure-registry --force porter explain --file another/porter.yaml porter explain --cnab-file some/bundle.json porter explain --action install

 ```

 ### Options

 ```
+      --action string       Hide parameters and outputs that are not used by the specified action.
       --cnab-file string    Path to the CNAB bundle.json file.
   -f, --file porter.yaml    Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
       --force               Force a fresh pull of the bundle